MENUMENU

 3. Reduce Poor Quality Leads

 • Add pricing to your website.
-This may result in fewer calls, but they’ll more likely be from people who can afford your services.
+This may result in fewer calls, but those calls will be from people who are ready and willing to spend the money on your services.

-• Add negative keywords to your keyword bids.
+• Add negative keywords to your keyword bids in paid search.

 • Add conversion tags to your website.
 These tags help you tweak your site to serve visitors better.